TheStaticTurtle/OSC2MEETER/README.md

 Convert OSC messages back and forth to control the voicemeeter application

 This was intended to be used with the combination of TouchOSC (for which you can download an example layout in the relase page) but any OSC control app will do just fine

-The `VoicemeeterRemote.cs` file can be copied to any project and is a wrapper arround the VoicemeeterRemote dll, you can track the development progress down below
+The `VoicemeeterRemote.cs` file can be copied to any project and used as wrapper arround the VoicemeeterRemote dll, it should automatically detect it's emplacement and use the 32bit/64bit version accordingly, you can track the development progress down below

 | OSC2MEETER TodoList               | Status |
 |-----------------------------------|-----|